shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

       });
   };

-  //These are the function calls which are dispatched when the user makes a request.
+  // These are the function calls which are dispatched when the user makes a request.
 The state of the app changes with the status of the request response. function request(message: string) {
     return { type: walletConstants.CONNECT_REQUEST, message };
   }